-Traveling for business can be done in a more sustainable way by adopting the right habits.
-Below are some practical tips for traveling for business more sustainably:
+Travelling for business can be done in a more sustainable way by adopting the right habits.
+Below are some practical tips for travelling for business more sustainably:

 Planning is an essential aspect of sustainable travel.
 It helps you identify opportunities to reduce the environmental impact of your trip.

 Consider factors such as the distance to the destination, the transportation options available and the type of accommodations used.